(6 of us equal approximately 2.5 full time positions)

 Moni Loewen – Executive Director

 A life-long resident of the Eastman region, Moni holds a Bachelor’s degree in Recreation Studies from the University of Manitoba.
 She has extensive knowledge and experience in both the private and public sectors and enjoys developing partnerships between the two.
-Moni is a member of the Chrysalis Fund, a philanthropic women’s giving circle that promotes growth and positive change in children and youth and a board member of the homeless shelter, Today House.
+Moni is a member of the Chrysalis Fund, a philanthropic women’s giving circle that promotes growth and positive change in children and youth.
 While dedicated to serving the needs of people in the community, Moni’s heart belongs to her family – her husband, two children, two dogs, two cats and a horse.
 Leisure time is a wee bit sparse sometimes but highly valued as time at the lake, reading, animal playtime and contemplating the vast universe we are part of.

 Board of Directors: